top of page

 The Refill app is a free tool that points you to refill stations across the UK and abroad.

-Whether you’re looking to top up your water bottle, grab a coffee with your own cup, or cut down on packaging for lunch, the app makes it easy.
+Whether you’re looking to top up your water bottle, grab a coffee with your own cup, or cut down on lunch packaging, the app makes it easy.

 In short, it saves you money and reduces plastic, simple as that, so its a great app to have on your phone!